Ryac1/Ryac_TW_Steamdeck_UI/README.md

 Some changes i remember are:

-- Added files/folders for the new PVP server (folder 'Turtle WoW' is PVP, 'Nordanaar' is PVE)
+- Added files/folders for the new PVP server (folder 'Turtle WoW' is PVP, 'Nordanaar' is PVE/RP)
 - Hunter Pet frame is now correctly in position.
 - Fixed some positioning of the right side buttons.
 - Some minor issues i can't remember :)